aycignl/JayesMonteCarlo/README.md

 # Bayes_MonteCarlo_java
 Sampling using Monte Carlo method.
-#In sampling was used from Jayes package-Jayes by Michael Kutschke.
+#In sampling was used from Jayes package
+Jayes by Michael Kutschke.